mvallejo3/Premise-WP/README.md

 </div>
 ```

-Here is a list of all `span` classes:
+Here is a list of all `span` classes available:

 Class    | Output                        |
 ---      | ---                           |